njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 Restricting the analysis to successful campaigns generates a materially higher median funding ratio of 2.12x, demonstrating that a successful campaign normally raises nearly double its goal.
 Among primary categories, Food (3.29x) and Photography (2.55x) record the highest median ratios followed by Games (2.39x) and Publishing (2.28x).
 Technology is an anomaly with the lowest median funding ratio (1.99x) despite possessing the highest primary category success rate, insinuating that technology campaigns set goals with greater precision relative to audience capacity clearing targets efficiently rather than generating excessive surplus.

 The overfunding effect is most pronounced at the subcategory level within niche music genres.
 Successful Jazz campaigns post a median funding ratio of 3.46x; successful Metal campaigns post 3.16x; and both figures are substantially above the 2.12x median.
-These results are consistent with tightly-defined, highly-engaged audience communities committing disproportionally large resources to these niche campaigns.
+These results are consistent with tightly defined, highly engaged audience communities committing disproportionally large resources to these niche campaigns.
 Hence, for creators, modest, community-calibrated goals paired with strong audience engagement may generate higher funding ratios than broader campaigns targeting greater but less cohesive markets.

 ## Goal Size and Success